steph-wu/bm-panda-the-bear-js/answers.md

   $('#time-travel').parent().remove()

 6. Change the colour of the body.

   $('body').css('background-color', 'black')

+7. Change the colour used by the highlight class.

+  $('.highlight').css('color', 'red')